OmarChafik42/OmarChafik42/README.md

 ## 👀 About Me

-I am an AI bachelor student with a passion for artificial intelligence, computer vision, machine learning, puzzle games, and classic literature.
+I am an Artificial Intelligence student living in Germany with a passion for computer vision, machine learning, solving puzzle games, and reading classic literature.
 Constantly exploring these fields, I am dedicated to expanding my knowledge and skills.

 ## 🌱 Learning

-Currently, my focus lies in deepening my understanding of AI techniques, particularly in computer vision and machine learning.
+Currently, my focus lies in deepening my understanding of AI methods, particularly implementations in Deep Learning and MLOps.
 Through active engagement in research and coursework, I strive to stay updated with the latest advancements.

-## 💼 Internship Opportunity

-I am actively seeking internship opportunities to apply my practical skills and research experience.
-If you have an AI, computer vision, or machine learning internship position available, I am eager to contribute and gain valuable hands-on experience in real-world projects.

 ## 📫 Contact

-Please feel free to reach out to me via email at [omar.chafik42@gmail.com](mailto:omar.chafik42@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/omar-chafik-a3a39627a/).
+Please feel free to reach out to me via email at [omar.chafik42@gmail.com](mailto:omar.chafik42@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/omarchafik/).

-I am enthusiastic about engaging in meaningful conversations and collaborative endeavors.
+I am enthusiastic about engaging with meaningful projects to apply my practical skills and research experience

 <!---
 OmarChafik42/OmarChafik42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.